 Benign liver tumors are relatively common.
 Most are asymptomatic, but some cause hepatomegaly, right upper quadrant discomfort, or intraperitoneal hemorrhage.
-Most are detected incidentally on ultrasound or other scans (in Imaging Tests of the Liver and Gallbladder).
-Liver function tests are usually normal or only slightly abnormal.
+Most are detected incidentally on ultrasound or other scans (see Imaging Tests of the Liver and Gallbladder).
+Liver tests are usually normal or only slightly abnormal.
 Diagnosis is usually possible with imaging tests but may require biopsy.
 Treatment is needed only in a few specific circumstances.

 Most adenomas are asymptomatic, but large ones may cause right upper quadrant discomfort.
 Rarely, adenomas manifest as peritonitis and shock due to rupture and intraperitoneal hemorrhage.
 Rarely, they become malignant.

 Adenomas due to contraceptive use may regress if the contraceptive is stopped.
 If the adenoma does not regress or if it is subcapsular or > 5 cm, surgical resection is often recommended.

 Hemangiomas are usually small and asymptomatic; they occur in 1 to 5% of adults.
 Symptoms are more likely if they are > 4 cm; symptoms include discomfort, fullness, and, less often, anorexia, nausea, early satiety, and pain secondary to bleeding or thrombosis.
 These tumors often have a characteristic highly vascular appearance.
 Hemangiomas are found incidentally during ultrasonography, CT, or MRI.
 CT typically shows a well-demarcated, hypodense mass; when contrast is used, there is early peripheral enhancement, followed by later centrifugal enhancement.
 Treatment is usually not indicated.
 Resection can be considered if symptoms are troublesome or if a hemangioma is rapidly enlarging.